Squiblydoo/MalAPIReader/README.md

 # Things to Come
 I am planning on improving the output in cases when MalAPIReader throws up or does not have much to say.
 For example, .NET binaries return little information and I would like to inform the user as to why.
-Other edge cases are trying to be accounted for too: such as when a binary has no Import Table.
+Other edge cases are trying to be accounted for too: such as when a binary's import table cannot be handled by MalAPIReader.

 I am planning on better highlighting the most interesting imports and providing more guidance to the user.